Ever wonder what “humidity” is all about? Do you have children? It’s definitely no fun having a little one who’s sick and suffering.

 - Warm mist

 - Cool mist

 These are simply products that work by being filled with water which evaporates slowly in the room.
-They’re silent and require no power to operate, but as you might have guessed they’re very slow to work.
+They’re silent and need no power to work, but as you might have guessed they’re very slow.

 I don’t recommend these for your baby as they also can’t produce fast relief or high moisture output.
 The advantages of the others listed below are so much better that it doesn’t really make sense to buy these for your child.

-Electromechanical humidifiers like this Vicks 400R cool mist model are based on older technology used years ago.
+Electromechanical humidifiers are based on older technology used years ago.
 They work similarly to others in that they produce water vapor.
-However, they do so by using an electric motor with an attachment to physically disturb water and produce fine droplets.
+However, they do so by using an electric motor with an attachment to physically disturb the water and produce fine droplets.
 They’re also limited in their features.

 Electromechanical humidifiers are what were some of the main products available many years ago but they’ve become a bit outdated.
 However, they’re still an option if the price is right.
 Not my first recommendation, but they do contribute “cool mist” (unheated) water vapor into a room fairly well.

 The most significant drawback is their lack of features.
 Whereas today you can find electrical models with various power levels, timers, and other convenient features, electromechanical models don’t normally have those options.

 For that reason, they’re mainly a lower-tier product choice.

 Warm and cool mist humidifiers are essentially the most popular types sold today and offer fast relief in your child’s room.